Dinnington High School

 Dinnington High School is a coeducational comprehensive school and Sixth Form in Dinnington, in the Metropolitan Borough of Rotherham, South Yorkshire, England.
-With origins dating back to 1743, Dinnington High School is the oldest secondary school in the Metropolitan Borough, the second oldest in South Yorkshire, and was one of the first comprehensive schools to be established in the United Kingdom.
 Much of the school's campus was designed by architect Basil Spence.
 Former pupils of Dinnington High School are known as Old Dinnonians, and they include 19th century criminal Charles Peace and historian Ebenezer Rhodes.

 The school is based entirely on a 50-acre estate, containing all academic buildings and facilities, including the ruins of an 18th-century folly, and a well-preserved 20th century traditional gymnasium.
 There are 984 students in the school.
 All students are day pupils between the ages of 11 and 18, and are predominantly from Dinnington and the surrounding settlements.
 Admissions to the lower school are non-selective; the sixth form offers places on academic conditions.

 History

-The Original School.
+The first school in Dinnington.
 Teaching first began in 1743 at Dinnington Hall, which still stands.